Messing about on the river

 Apologies to everyone I didn’t have a chance to speak to.
 The evening flew by and before I knew it we were back at Westminster Pier.

-It meant people could stand on both the outside walkways and the open deck at the rear of the boat and enjoy the view as we cruised up river from Westminster to Battersea and back.
+It meant people could stand on the outside walkways and open deck at the rear of the boat and enjoy the view as we cruised up river from Westminster to Battersea and back.

 Would we do it again next year?
 I don’t know.
 As a social event it was a success.
 But in terms of getting our message across?
 I’m not so sure.